eric-handley/seng-350/src/mcp-server/BOOKING_GUIDE.md

 2. **Validates** - Checks that the room exists and the time slot is valid
 3. **Books** - Creates the booking through the API
 4. **Confirms** - Returns the booking ID and confirmation

+When you cancel a booking, the MCP server:

+1. **Authenticates** - Logs in with the provided credentials to get a session cookie
+2. **Validates** - Checks that the booking exists and belongs to the user (staff can only cancel their own bookings)
+3. **Cancels** - Deletes the booking through the API
+4. **Confirms** - Returns confirmation of cancellation

 ## Troubleshooting